 Back to top

-It has Comfort couchettes with 4-berth compartments, ideal for families.
-It has a sleeping-car with 1, 2 & 3 bed compartments with washbasin.
+The Intercity Notte has Comfort couchettes with 4-berth compartments, ideal for families.
+They have a sleeping-car with 1, 2 & 3 bed compartments with washbasin.
 The couchettes convert to seats for daytime use, the sleepers convert to a private sitting room with sofa.
 There's no restaurant car, so bring your own picnic and bottle of wine or beer.
-See more information & photos of Italian domestic sleeper trains.
+More about Intercity NotteMore about trains to Sicily.

-2. www.italiarail.com is also easy to use, it's in plain English, it can be used in €, £, $ & Aus$.
+1. www.italiarail.com, easy to use, in plain English, in €, £, $ & Aus$.
 Their small booking fee will be refunded if you email seat61@italiarail.com after you book.
 It can be cheaper than Trenitalia.com for 2 or more people travelling together as explained here.

-3. www.trenitalia.com is fairly easy to use but it uses Italian-language place names and has a few quirks so see this advice on using it.
-You will need to understand Italian to book sleepers, if you're not happy with this, stick with www.raileurope.com or www.italiarail.com.
+4. www.trenitalia.com, you need to use Italian-language place names, it has a few quirks, see tips for using it.
+You will need to understand Italian to book sleepers as the site does not translate sleeper types, if you're not happy with this, stick with www.thetrainline.com, www.raileurope.com or Italiarail.com.

 Back to top